-For this edition of the Player Spotlight, we’re turning the focus on none other than the Number Two ranked golfer, Jordan Spieth.
-For many years, the only notoriety the John Deere Classic had on the PGA Tour was that it was the tournament lodged in the unfortunate spot on the golf calendar the week before the Open Championship, so most top players skipped the Illinois event.
-Tournament organizers scrambled to make their event more appealing; they handed an exemption to 15-year old Michelle Wie to play in a men’s event, and they chartered a flight directly to Great Britain after the final putts on Sunday night to an attempt to gain some more players.
+This edition of the Player Spotlight we will be covering the life and career or Jordan Spieth.
+For many years, the only notoriety the John Deere Classic had on the PGA Tour was due to its unfortunate spot on the golf calendar the week before the Open Championship, so most top players skipped the Illinois event.
+2015 Tournament organizers scrambled to make their event more appealing; they handed an exemption to Michelle Wie to play in a men’s event, and they chartered a flight directly to Great Britain after the final putts on that Sunday night in an attempt to gain more players.

-That all changed in 2013 when a University of Texas dropout (and 120th-ranked player in the world) named Jordan Spieth, holed a bunker shot on the 72nd hole to force his way into a playoff with defending champion Zach Johnson and Canadian, David Hearn.
+The John Deere Classic changed in 2013 when a University of Texas dropout (and 120th-ranked player in the world at the time) named Jordan Spieth, holed a bunker shot on the 72nd hole to force his way into a playoff with defending champion Zach Johnson and Canadian, David Hearn.
 Spieth won the tournament with a par on the fifth extra hole, and at age 19 became the youngest PGA Tour winner ever.
-It is now two years later and Spieth is one of the biggest names in golf and, being a loyal guy who remembers where it all started, decided to go ahead and win the John Deere Classic again in 2015,even as he pursues golf’s elusive single-season Grand Slam.

 Spieth was far from unknown in golf circles before his breakthrough at the TPC Deere Run.
-He had played in his hometown Byron Nelson Championship in Irving, Texas when he was 16 years old, and finished 16th.
+He had played in his hometown Byron Nelson Championship in Irving, Texas when he was 16 years old and finished 16th.
 He was a low amateur in the U.S. Open and, before that, Spieth had won two U.S. Junior Amateur titles.
-Only Tiger Woods ever won more than one of those.
+The only other person to win more than two is Tiger Woods.

 Nevertheless, despite the glittering teenage golf resume, the golf world was not panting for Spieth’s arrival as it had been for Woods two decades earlier.
 Even the win at the John Deere Classic did not lead golf headlines that week – Phil Mickelson’s dramatic playoff win in the Scottish Open cast a news shadow over Spieth’s heroics.
 Although his gifts are evident to the trained golfing eye, there is nothing about Spieth’s game to make casual onlookers drop their jaws in awe.
-Instead, he is just remarkably solid through the bag, as evidenced by his career low round of 61 last Saturday en route to another John Deere Classic title.
+Instead, he is a remarkably solid player in every aspect of his game.

 The 6’1″ Spieth is cut from the same corporate country club cloth that drapes most of the PGA Tour.
 For the average fan, Spieth differentiates himself from the current crop of young guns mostly on the leaderboard.
 Poised beyond his years, Spieth is deeply rooted in family values—grounded in the special needs of his younger sister, Ellie, who was born with a neurological disorder.
 Watch this video that outlines the special relationship he has with Ellie: